symfony/symfony/UPGRADE-3.0.md

 ### Security

+ * The `AbstractVoter` class was removed in favor of the new `Voter` class.

+ * The `VoterInterface::supportsClass` and `supportsAttribute` methods were removed from the interface.

  * The `Resources/` directory was moved to `Core/Resources/`

  * The `key` settings of `anonymous`, `remember_me` and `http_digest` are